GDPR Compliance

 Creating awareness about the implications of data privacy among all the internal and external stakeholders aka. employees, contractors, freelancers, vendors and business partners is the first step towards GDPR compliance.
 The leadership team should understand the importance of data protection and the same has to be effectively communicated to the entire team via a top-down approach.
 Moreover, conducting training and awareness about data privacy is mandated by GDPR under article 47 & article 39

-Conduct an in-house audit
+Conduct an in-house GDPR audit

 After you hire a GDPR Consultant